 In episode 11 of Media Will Eat Itself, I talk to David Kelly, founder of Storm Consultancy, a nimble business that began as a bridge for people looking for something in between traditional creative services and what the tech giants usually offer.

 I’ve known David on and off for a number of years, having worked on projects with him in the past, and as an observer to the great work he does as part of the Bath Digital Festival.
-In fact, his role in raising the profile of the city of Bath as a creative, digital marketplace is admirable, and it’s one of the reasons I invited him onto the show.
+His role in raising the profile of the city of Bath as a creative, digital marketplace is admirable, and it’s one of the reasons I invited him onto the show.

 We touch on many subjects, such as the difference between tech-savvy client expectations and artificial intelligence.
 I particularly enjoyed David’s reflections on the difference between personal and work life when it comes to technology.
 We expect a level of technology in our personal lives that we seem content to have dismissed or ignored in our working lives, yet why do we accept this?
 Why do we accept Excel 97 spreadsheets at work when we have Siri or Alexa in our pockets, and automatically heated seats in our cars?
 This disparity is something David and the Storm team enjoy passing on to clients: that there’s no reason to not hit the same standards of technology in the workplace.